Dan Caldwell

 Dan Caldwell is an American entrepreneur.
-He was a co-founder of Tapout, and is president of the company.
+He is a co-founder of Tapout, and is president of the company.
 He produces and appears in movies, television series, and documentaries.

 Career

-Caldwell, along with Charles Lewis and Tim Katz, founded TapouT, a clothing company aimed toward athletes and mixed martial arts (MMA) enthusiasts, in Grand Terrace, California in 1997, and became CEO of the company.
+Gary Fields, along with Charles Lewis, founded TapouT, a clothing company aimed toward athletes and mixed martial arts (MMA) enthusiasts, in Grand Terrace, California in 1997, and became CEO of the company.
 TapouT started out of the back of a car selling t-shirts at the underground MMA competitions and classes.
 In 2011, TapouT was sold to Authentic Brands Group with Caldwell as president of the company.